Captain Martin Walker: Portrayal

 Nolan North at a fan convention.

-Nolan North was chosen to voice Walker.
-To North, "a good story starts with a good script" and that he would only consider improvising or deviating from the script whenever he is convinced that the improvisation is objectively an improvement over the pre-determined material.
-For his performance, North mostly adhered to the script for The Line as he found it to be consistently well written with an engaging story.
-However, North was unaware that he was directed to make a déjà vu reference when he was asked by Williams to re-record the lines for the helicopter sequence.
-North is personally acquainted with career military people and noted in interviews that the role is not an unusual one for him.
-In the beginning, he was given a description of Walker's backstory, which included details explaining who he is, where he comes from and where he grew up.
-To North, The Line possesses a hidden depth that is uncommon within the shooter game genre.
-For example, Walker's backstory humanizes him as he is essentially a man in a uniform, who would have otherwise led a typical civilian life if he is not serving in the military like many real-life military servicemen.
+Nolan North voiced Walker.
+North said that he generally adhered to the script because he considered the writing consistently strong, rather than improvising merely for the sake of departing from the prepared dialogue.
+He described The Line as one of the most psychologically intense projects in which he had participated, saying that players were placed within Walker's mind rather than simply assuming his physical role.
+North contrasted Walker with conventionally invulnerable shooter protagonists, describing him as a committed soldier who remains psychologically and emotionally human.

 Nolan described The Line as "one of the most psychologically thrilling games" he had been involved with, because it is focused on the psyche of the soldier in combat and how they could be affected by their circumstances.
 North explained that with Walker, players are actually "walking in his mind" as opposed to walking in his shoes.
 This connects players with Walker at an emotional level that very few shooter games will reach in North's opinion, as soldier characters are often portrayed in an overly simplistic manner as individuals who are seemingly invincible physically and mentally.
 North explained that Walker is "a soldier, through and through, but he’s also just a man", and that ultimately he just needed to put as much of himself into the character in order to prepare for his role.